liujingtong/Liu-Portfolio/final_project_wireframe.md

 ### Next step
 As suggested by interviewees, I will look into economic and social factors that may contribute to the 2014 outlier.
 I also want to examine some terrorism on the Internet examples, so that my call to action can be better linked with the content.
+Also, I found that the play and pause, forward backward and speed control are available in Tableau Desktop but disabled in Tableau Public and Server.
+Without this feature, readers have to click once for every year, which is less ideal, and it seems [many](https://community.tableau.com/ideas/3844) [people](https://community.tableau.com/ideas/1201) have been complaining about this for years.
+I will try to find a workaround for this.